Undergraduate programs in

 Philosophy majors score better than most other majors on the admission exams for graduate school (GRE), business school (GMAT), law school (LSAT), and medical school (MCAT), and their earning power consistently ranks near the top among humanities majors.

 You can take philosophy courses as part of an interdisciplinary program such as technology and public policy, urban ecology, criminology and forensic studies, sustainability, or public affairs.
-Pre-health majors can also take philosophy as a concentration.
+There is also a philosophy concentration for pre-health majors.

-A popular annual colloquium series features regional and international speakers; recent topics have included “How biology is changing our politics,” “Does evil exist?” and “The value of humanism.”
+Our colloquium series features regional and international speakers and topics like “How biology is changing our politics,” “Does evil exist?” and “The value of humanism.”

-Regular “Ask A Philosopher,” “Reasoning Evening,” “Philosophy in Film,” and other discussion events let students and faculty share ideas in an informal setting.
+Events such as “Ask A Philosopher,” “Reasoning Evening,” “Philosophy in Film,” let students and faculty share ideas in an informal setting.

 Why are philosophers so successful?